 This was definitely scary to witness.
 Unfortunately, it is a very ‘common’ preemie thing that happens while in the NICU.

-I noticed when I did skin-to-skin with each of my girls, their heart rates and breathing stabilized more often.
-Of course the bigger they got, the less they experienced these scary episodes!
+When I did skin-to-skin with each of my girls, I noticed that their heart rates and breathing stabilized more often.
+Of course, the bigger they got, the less they experienced these scary episodes!